Fahad-Al-Maashani/Pygame_Flappy_Bird/README.md

 # Pygame_Flappy_Bird
-This repo for creating flappy bird using pygame library. repo still under dev, not completed.
+This repo dedicated for creating flappy bird game using pygame library. repo still under dev, not completed.